dimadeveatii/mongo-repo/README.md

 // @projection - an object specifying which fields to get db.repo(collectionName).projectOne(criteria, projection)

+// add if not exists, or update first document matching the criteria
+// @criteria - same style as used by mongo
+// @document - an object with fields to update db.repo(collectionName).addOrUpdateOne(criteria, document)

 // update only first document that matches the criteria
 // @criteria - same style as used by mongo
 // @document - an object with fields to update